How to save during price spikes

 If you have solar / home battery

-If you have solar then you have an opportunity to export power and earn up to $19/kWh!
-For example, we had one customer in Victoria who earned over $500 in just a few hours during the Victoria price spike in 2024 by exporting power from their battery during a price spike.
+If you have solar then you have an opportunity to export power and earn up to $16/kWh!
+For example, we had one customer in South Australia who earned over $100 in just a few hours last January by exporting power from her solar panels during a price spike.

 Historical occurrences of price spikes by state